davidcreativeuk/nidirect-prototypeForm/userGuide.md

 You can have as many 'form pages' as you need for your application.

-1. In a HTML editor, open your copy of the **nidirect-prototypeForm** folder on your computer .
+1. In a HTML editor, open your copy of the **nidirect-prototypeForm** folder on your computer.

 2. Make a copy of the HTML template `formPage.html` for each 'form page' in your design.